taylorwood/taylorwood.github.io/_posts/2016-04-03-random-forests.markdown

     * For **classification** the array will contain the probability for each class, e.g. if you had three classes mapped to `[0;1;2]`, the array will contain three probabilities (values between zero and one where one is absolute certainty).
 If you want to predict just one class, simply pick the one with the highest probability.

 ## Algorithmic Wine Tasting
 I picked a simple data set about subjective [wine qualities](http://archive.ics.uci.edu/ml/datasets/Wine+Quality) from U.C.
 Irvine's Machine Learning Repository.
+There are twelve data points for each sample:

+1. Fixed acidity
+1. Volatile acidity
+1. Citric acid
+1. Residual sugar
+1. Chlorides
+1. Free sulfur dioxide
+1. Total sulfur dioxide
+1. Density
+1. pH
+1. Sulphates
+1. Alcohol
+1. Quality *(a score from 1 to 10 as judged by human tasters, this is what we'll be training our model to predict based on the first 11 variables.)*

-There are 11 feature variables and one output variable (quality).
-The data can be used for regression or classification because the quality scores are discrete values between one and ten, but we'll go with regression.
+The problem can be solved with regression or classification because the quality scores are discrete values from one to ten, but we'll go with regression for simplicity.
+Classification would require mapping `[1 ..
+10]` to `[0 ..
+9]` for input, and vice versa for output, and would also predict individual probabilities for each class rather than a single, continuous variable.

+### Raw Data
 Download the [white wine data file](http://archive.ics.uci.edu/ml/machine-learning-databases/wine-quality/winequality-white.csv) and take a look.
-There are 12 columns and the last column is the output variable, which is what we'll be predicting.
-We'll use [F# Data](http://fsharp.github.io/FSharp.Data/) `CsvProvider` to read the file:
+We'll use [F# Data's](http://fsharp.github.io/FSharp.Data/) `CsvProvider` to read the file:

 ```ocaml
 [<Literal>]